ruricolist/serapeum/README.md

 2. You can use macro-defining macros (macros that expand into `defmacro`), as well as macros that expand into `defun` forms, to create local bindings.

+3. You can (using `local*`) easily switch to block compilation of top-level functions.

+### Using macros that expand into top-level definitions

 For example, memoizing local functions is usually clumsy; given `local` you can define a single `defmemo` form that supports both `defun`